 - assume responsibility for the supervision of their child's regular attendance and promptness

 - provide appropriate support for work given to do at home or with parents

 - support the school in its mission to help students learn for life

-Friends of Havelock School ~ This entity is currently in recess but could, with half a dozen enthusiastic folk be again the catalyst for raising both fun and funds, hopefully simultaneously.
-Supporting the school also as a direct link with the community and in terms of hospitality remain central functions.
+Friends of Havelock School ~ As well as supporting the school, the FOHS also act as a direct link with the community.
 Current students are the beneficiaries of a rich history of fundraising.
 The school is well resourced but of course needs to keep the future in mind as well as update and replace current resources.
 If you wish to explore further, please make contact with the secretary Rachel Hackett 027 552 7727.

 Fundraising, Donations & Fees